 “Restore us, oh Lord God of hosts.
 Let Your face shine that we may be saved.”

-Now, this verse is repeated multiple times in Psalm, chapter 80.
+Now, Psalm 80:19 repeats multiple times in Psalm, chapter 80.
 Verse 3 says, “Restore us, oh God.
 Let Your face shine that we may be saved.”
 Verse 7, “Restore us, oh God of hosts.
-Let Your face shine that we may be saved.”
+Let Your face shine that we may receive salvation.”

 Though we do not deserve salvation, God has graciously delivered and saved us from our sins.

-Verse 14, not the exact same language, but very similar, “Turn again, oh God of hosts.
-Look down from heaven and see,” and then what I read at the beginning, the last verse in the Psalm, “Restore us, oh Lord God of hosts.
-Let Your face shine that we may be saved,” and in that repetition, obviously whenever we are reading through scripture and we see a phrase or a word or a verse, even like we see here repeated multiple times, we’re getting a pretty clear clue from the Holy Spirit as to the theme of this chapter of what God is saying in His word at this point and the takeaway that we need in our lives from it and the whole picture here in Psalm, chapter 80 is a picture of our need for God’s face to shine upon us.
+Verse 14, not the exact same language, but very similar.
+“Turn again, oh God of hosts.
+Look down from heaven and see,” and then what I read at the beginning.
+The last verse in the Psalm, “Restore us, oh Lord God of hosts.
+Let Your face shine so that we may receive salvation.”
+Obviously, whenever we are reading through scripture, and we see a phrase or a word or a verse, even like we see here repeated multiple times, we’re getting a pretty clear clue from the Holy Spirit as to the theme of this chapter of what God is saying in His word at this point.
+And the whole picture here in Psalm, chapter 80 is a picture of our need for God’s face to shine upon us.
 Just think about that imagery in this psalm.
 “For the face of God to shine upon us.”
 What does that mean?

 Jesus’ name, we pray the name of the One who makes this possible by Your grace, in His name we pray Psalm 80:19.
 Amen.